Asterisk: Censorship

 When toning down expletives, asterisks are often used to replace letters.
 For example, the word "badword" might become "ba***rd", "b*****d", "b******" or even "*******".
 Vowels tend to be censored with an asterisk more than consonants, but the intelligibility of censored profanities with multiple syllables such as "b*dw*rd" and "b*****d" or "ba****d", or uncommon ones is higher if put in context with surrounding text.
+In comics, an entire swear word may be replaced with a grawlix, a string of typographic symbols used to indicate undefined profanity.

-When a document containing classified information is published, the document may be "sanitized" (redacted) by replacing the classified information with asterisks.
-For example, the Intelligence and Security Committee Russia report.
+Asterisks are one method used to redact nonpublic information.
+When a document containing classified information is published, the document may be redacted or "sanitized" by replacing the classified information with asterisks.
+This has notably been the case in the public release of the UK's Intelligence and Security Committee Russia report.

 Competitive sports and games

 In colloquial usage, an asterisk attached to a sporting record indicates that it is somehow tainted.
 This is because results that have been considered dubious or set aside are recorded in the record books with an asterisk rendering to a footnote explaining the reason or reasons for concern.
+During the first decades of the 21st century, the asterisk came to denote a tainted accomplishment, initially due to its use in North American sports records.
+This "tainted" usage soon spread to American politics.